 There are a few different types of ear piercings.

-Each of these types have their variations depending on where you want to be pierced and whether you want multiple piercings.
+Each of these ear piercing locations have their variations on placement depending on type of curation you are looking for.
+In other words, where you want to be pierced and whether you want multiple piercings.